Research Integrity and Scholarly Ethics (RISE)

 The University of Texas at Austin is committed to promoting an environment that fosters research integrity.
 The foundation of our research enterprise must be based on shared values for conducting the highest quality research, including honesty, accuracy, objectivity, fairness, and stewardship.
 Without trust that research is conducted according to these core values of science, the research and resulting knowledge are not reliable.

-RISE will soon roll out the Good Research Integrity Training/Toolkit (GRIT), a Responsible Conduct of Research (RCR) discussion-based curriculum extension that provides educational material and resources to promote a widespread culture of ethical behavior in the design, conduct and reporting of research and scholarly activities.
+RISE is working to develop the Good Research Integrity Training/Toolkit (GRIT), a Responsible Conduct of Research (RCR) discussion-based curriculum extension that provides educational material and resources to promote a widespread culture of ethical behavior in the design, conduct and reporting of research and scholarly activities.

 Further information on the GRIT curriculum extension will be posted here on our website once it becomes available.

 The full RCR Training Series will be offered again in Spring 2022.

 Registration is OPEN for three RCR workshop sessions: